Badinoqua/DSACTool/README.md

 - Add an Allow rule, verify if rule exist
 - Add a Block rule, verify if rule exist
 - Add entries from an answer file, verify if rule exist
-- Delete via hash - single
+- Delete via a single hash
 - Delete hashes via answer file
 - list/search via hash

 REQUIRMENTS
-- Supports Deep Security 10.2
+- Supports Deep Security 10.2 and higher
-- PowerShell 3.0
+- PowerShell 3.0 and higher
-- Deep Security Manager WebServices Enabled
-- Login name and password with access to Deep Security Manager Web Services APIs
+- Login name and password with role "Full Access" assigned to it